relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/chat_data_sources/bloomberg_chat_pchat_via_collect.md

 5. **Username** - leave empty.
 6. **Password** - leave empty.
 7. **Host** - leave empty.
-8. **Path** - enter the folder path on the RelativityOne Fileshare.
+8. **Path** - enter the folder path on the RelativityOne Fileshare relative to workspace folder.
+Usually it will be drop folder exposed in internal SFTP server.
+For example *DataTransfer/Import/SFTP/BloombergChat/Drop* (while SFTP server is set up to expose following path relative to Fileshare: */Files/EDDS1020064/DataTransfer/Import/SFTP* where *EDDS1020064* is a workspace where data source is created).
 9. **Port** - enter any intiger value e.g. **22**.

 In **Advanced Configuration** section, do the following.
 For more information, see [Common Collect Data Source Functionality](#_Common_Collect_Data):